nikolmichaelidou/project5Ver2/README.md

 # Cherry Leaf Mildew Detector Prototype

+## Dataset Content

+The dataset contains 4208 images of cherry leaves.
+Either healthy or having mildew on them.

 ## Requirements

 The client is the head of IT and Innovation at Farmy & Foods, a company in the agricultural sector that produces and harvests different types of food. is requesting a dataset that: